-conversion to Ore 780,000 ounces of gold.
-The Probable Ore Reserve is derived from, and not additional to, the Indicated Mineral Resource.
-There are 16 separate mineralised bodies in the Indicated Mineral Resource, and of these 16, fourteen met the criteria to be classified as ore bodies in the Probable Ore Reserve.
-Person and the outcome of those visits.
-The Competent Person (under the JORC Code) responsible for this report, Mr Christopher Alan John Towsey MSc BSc(Hons), DipEd, FAusIMM, CPGeo, has been associated with the Project since 1999 as a consultant geologist and employee.
-He joined the Company on full-time staff as General Manager Mining in July 2002, was promoted to Chief Operating Officer (CoO') in January 2004 and lived on-site at Charters Towers as COO and Site Senior Executive, managing the day-to-day operations of the underground mining operations of the Imperial Mine from October 2009 to January 2011.
+The Competent Person (under the JORC Code) heading the team of geologists, metallurgists & mining engineers responsible for this report, Mr Christopher Alan John Towsey MSc BSc(Hons), DipEd, FAusIMM, CPGeo, has been associated with the Project since 1999 as a consultant geologist and employee.
+He joined the Company on full-time staff as General Manager Mining in July 2002, was promoted to Chief Operating Officer ('COO') in January 2004 and lived on-site at Charters Towers as COO and Site Senior Executive, managing the day-to-day operations of the underground mining operations of the Imperial Mine from October 2009 to January 2011.
 He has remained as a consultant geologist to the Company since January 2011.
-On 21 February 2014 he was appointed as a Non- Executive Director of Citigold Corporation Limited, and Executive Director in April 2015-June 2016.
-He last visited the site on 22 September 2014.
+On 21 February 2014 he was appointed as a Non-Executive Director of Citigold Corporation Limited, and Executive Director in April 2015-June 2016.
+He last visited the site in February 2022.
 He has been abreast of daily operations since 21 Feb 2014, including video links to the site.
-There have been no material changes to resources & reserves since 2012.
-Study status Resources to be converted to Ore Reserves.
-The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to The project has been mining since 1993 and has produced over 100,000 ounces of gold and 45,000 ounces of silver in trial mining from 1994 to 2016 which constitutes a full Feasibility Study, even though there is no single document with that title.
-Mining Leases have been granted, a two million tonne capacity tailings storage facility constructed and a processing storage facility and programmed capacity tailings storage facility constructed and a processing that built and programmed capacity with
+Input into the team for Ore Reserves is provided by Mr Garry Foord, a mining engineer and Fellow of the Australasian Institute of Mining and Metallurgy.
+Mr Foord was formerly the registered mine manager for the Charters Towers underground operations.
+Both have the relevant experience in relation to the mineralisation being reported on to qualify as a Competent Person as defined in the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results, Identified Mineral Resources and Ore Reserves 2012.
+There have been no material changes to resources & reserves since 2020.

-Ore Reserves.
-Such studies will have been carried out and will plant built and operated since 1994.
-Actual mining costs have been obtained, together with have determined a mine plan that is technically achievable purchased mining equipment and over \$350 million already invested.
-Material Modifying and economically viable, and that material Modifying Factors and reconciliations have been tested under actual production conditions and validated.
+The project has been mining since 1993 and has produced over 100,000 ounces of gold and 45,000 ounces of silver in trial mining from 1994 to 2016 which constitutes a full Feasibility Study, even though there is no single document with that title.
+Mining Leases have been granted, a two million tonne capacity tailings storage facility constructed and a processing plant built and operated since 1994.
+Actual mining costs have been obtained, together with purchased mining equipment and over \$350 million already invested.
+Material Modifying Factors and reconciliations have been tested under actual production conditions and validated.